Funeral Directors and Embalmers

 Jobs will result primarily from the need to replace funeral directors and embalmers who will be retiring.
 Some opportunities will also result from employment increase and the need to replace people who are promoted to senior positions in funeral services.
 People can also advance their careers somewhat within the occupation, from apprentice embalmer to embalmer, for example.
 Although their tasks are quite different, a number of embalmers are also promoted to positions as funeral directors.

-Turnover appears to be very low in this occupation, as illustrated by the relatively high number of people aged 45 and over (50% compared with 35% for all occupations), according to 2001 census data.
-In addition, this occupation ranks eighth among the 520 occupations inventoried in Job Futures Quebec with respect to the percentage of workers aged 65 and over (12.4% compared with 2.0% for all occupations).
+Turnover appears to be very low in this occupation, as illustrated by the relatively high number of people aged 55 and over (38% compared with 18% for all occupations), according to 2011 National Household Survey data.
+In addition, this occupation ranks ninth among the 520 occupations inventoried in Job Futures Quebec with respect to the percentage of workers aged 65 and over (13.2% compared with 2.8% for all occupations).
 Besides the low turnover in this occupation, this data also illustrates the devotion of thanatologists to their occupation, and possibly also a lack of new recruits.

 Jobs will be available primarily for people with a diploma of collegial studies (DEC) in thanatology.
-Few jobs will be filled by unemployed or immigrants funeral directors and embalmers with experience, because the unemployment rate and the proportion of immigrants are very low (about 4% in 2006 compared with 12% for all occupaitons, according to census data).
+Few jobs will be filled by unemployed or immigrants funeral directors and embalmers with experience, because the unemployment rate and the proportion of immigrants are very low (about 2% of immigrants in 2011 compared with 14% for all occupations, according to National Household Survey data).

 This occupation attracts a fair number of candidates, considering the limited number of job opportunities that arise every year.
 Fortunately, the DEC in thanatology has a quota.
 The Rosemont CEGEP, the only institution to offer this program, accepts between one third and half of the applications it receive.
 The size of the quota appears to match the labour market demand very well.
-In fact, the placement rate for graduates with a DEC in thanatology is usually excellent and their unemployment rate is very low, according to data from the Quebec Department of Education, Recreation and Sport's Relance survey.
+In fact, the placement rate for graduates with a DEC in thanatology is usually excellent and their unemployment rate is very low, according to data from the provincial government Relance survey.
 Furthermore, these graduates most often find jobs related to their field of study compared with the average for DEC graduates.

-According to census data, in 2006 almost all funeral directors and embalmers (94%) worked in the funeral services industry.
+According to National Household Survey data, in 2006 almost all funeral directors and embalmers (94%) worked in the funeral services industry.

 Changes in employment in this occupation depend primarily on the number of deaths and the diversification in demand and services provided by funeral homes.